tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 ### `.ancestors`

 Another way to see if two classes are the same is to see if they have the same ancestors.
-Let's make `FakeCheese` pretend like it's got the same family tree as `Cheese`.
+Let's make `FakeCheese` pretend like it has the same family tree as `Cheese`.

 {% highlight rb %}
 FakeCheese.ancestors